Physical: 100: Round 3

+Amotti won the title of Physical 100 Champion.

 Reception

 Viewership

 The show rose to be the most popular non-English show on Netflix on the third and fourth week after its release.

-Critical Response
+Critical response

 The show received positive remarks from critics for destroying misconceptions around Asian bodies and expanding the definitions of strength.
 Some critics praised the show for "shattering the gender barrier" by showing women competing on par with elite male athletes, though others, such as Rachael Joo, an associate professor of American studies at Middlebury College, pointed out that the show coincided with a heightened attitude against gender equality in South Korea by designing stages favorable to those with a male body.

 Controversies

 While the production team stated that there was no rematch in the final game, semi-finalist Jung Hae-min claimed that the final game was filmed twice.
 In the initial match, the game was halted by Woo's complaints of the equipment and again halted by the production team to oil the machines.
 When Jung was about to win again, the production team asked to move to a different location, citing issues with audio recording.

 Many viewers alleged on social media that there was steroid use among the contestants.
 Some viewers also alleged that one of the contestants, Kim Da-young, was a school bully, and claimed that it was ironic for her to appear on a show that is not supposed to condone violence.